A Notice to UNH, UNHM, and Continuing Education Students Regarding Tax Credits

 What you will receive

 1098-T Form - In late January 1098-T forms are mailed to students' permanent mailing addresses.
 These forms show enrollment status, eligible charges billed, and scholarships or grants processed in the applicable tax year.
 A copy of this information is also sent to the Internal Revenue Service.
-Please be sure that your permanent mailing address is up-to-date so that you can receive your 1098-T form.
+Please be sure that the student's Social Security Number (SSN) or Taxpayer Identification Number (TIN) and permanent mailing address is up-to-date so that the 1098-T form can be processed correctly.

 Students can now obtain their 1098-T form online.
-UNH has contracted with Vangent, Inc. to provide both the electronic and paper 1098-Ts.
-You may retrieve your 1098-T electronically by visiting Vangent at https://tra.vangent.com.
+UNH has contracted with GDIT TRA Service to provide both the electronic and paper 1098-Ts.
+You may retrieve your 1098-T electronically by visiting GDIT at https://tra.vangent.com.
+If you have not already created an account on the GDIT site, please click on the "First Time Students" button and follow the instructions to create an account.

 Financial Detail Page - The reverse side of the 1098-T form will show financial details from your student account for the applicable tax year.
 It will show qualified educational charges, as well as a summary of payments, grants, scholarships, loans, and refunds applied to your account during the tax year.
 These financial details are for your use and will NOT be sent to the Internal Revenue Service.